Some bus and train services to be extended on New Year's Eve

-SINGAPORE - Some bus and train services will be extended on New Year's Eve on Dec 31 to allow commuters to return home, operators SBS Transit and SMRT said on Wednesday (Dec 23).
+Some bus and train services will be extended on New Year's Eve on Dec 31 to allow commuters to return home, operators SBS Transit and SMRT said last week.

+These services terminate at Marina South Pier, Jurong East, Pasir Ris and Tuas Link.

-Meanwhile, the last trains on the Circle Line will depart from Dhoby Ghaut at 12.27am towards Harbourfront.
+The last trains on the Circle Line will depart from Dhoby Ghaut at 12.27am towards HarbourFront.

-The last train will depart from Harbourfront at 12.24am, towards Dhoby Ghaut.
+The last train will head from HarbourFront at 12.24am towards Dhoby Ghaut.

-The last train on the NEL headed towards Punggol will depart HabourFront Station at 1am, while the last train towards HarbourFront will leave Punggol Station at 12.32am
+The last train on the NEL headed towards Punggol will depart from HabourFront station at 1am, while the last train towards HarbourFront will leave Punggol station at 12.32am.

-The Sengkang-Punggol Light Rail Transit service will also run later until after the last NEL trains arrive at their respective town centre stations.
+The Sengkang-Punggol Light Rapid Transit service will continue until after the last NEL trains arrive at their respective town centre stations.

-To complement the extension of train operational hours, the last bus timings will also be extended for several services.
+To complement the extension of train operational hours, bus services will also be extended for certain routes.

 This applies to 22 bus services under SBS, namely 60A, 63M, 181, 222, 225G, 228, 229, 232, 238, 240, 241, 243G, 261, 269, 291, 292, 293, 315, 325, 410W, 804 and 812.